 Get your blood pumping

 Exercising helps your blood flow be stronger and more expansive, making the blood repeatedly travel the entire loop, from the heart throughout every cell, and back to the heart again.
 It also boosts blood-vessel health and improves lymphatic function.
-There are no specific types of exercises that are proven to improve the circulation, but you can stick to cardio and a sauna vest can really help because the heat promotes better circulation.
+There are no specific types of exercises that are proven to improve circulation, but you can stick to cardio and a sauna vest can really help because the heat promotes better circulation.
 There is also a sauna blanket from MiHigh that you can use in the comforts of your home.

 Water is the answer